istaykov/istaykov/README.md

 ### Outcomes

-Delivered actionable insights that enabled the client to align their inventory with market demand, enhance pricing strategies, and leverage seasonal trends for better profitability.
+The insights provided enabled strategic realignment of inventory with market demands, optimization of pricing strategies, and leveraging of seasonal trends to enhance profitability and customer satisfaction.
-Set the stage for ongoing improvements in operational efficiency and customer satisfaction.

-### Impact

-The project’s insights have been instrumental in reshaping inventory and sales strategies at White Wolf Agencies, enhancing both physical and e-commerce operations to maximize profitability and improve customer experiences.

 Explore the full analysis <a href="https://github.com/istaykov/inventory_optimisation/tree/main">here</a>.